Circuit-Analysis/circuit-analysis.github.io/chapter-13.md

 Find the Thevenin equivalent of the circuit above.

 \Solution
-Find V\tss{OC} first.
+Find $V\tss{OC}$ first.
 The load is already removed in this example so there is already an open circuit where the load will connect.
 Find the voltage across that open.

 % Removed picture